thenameissubhan/Audio-Transcriber/README.md

 Name v2 is a long-term code build, I believe.

-And the others might be expired or not.
+And the other might be expired or not.
 Who knows? 🙃

 > Lastly, if you get an FFmpeg error saying it failed to download, don't worry.
 I have already bundled the FFmpeg.exe within the .exe.
 So, just check the folder you selected; your converted .mp3 files will be there.